garwin00/LectureNotes/ixd102-wk11-lecturenotes.md

 The Web is fluid.

-Sir Christopher Wren (1632 - 1723) an architecht who designed St Pauls used maths when laying things out
+### Sir Christopher Wren (1632 - 1723)
+architech - designed St Pauls

+Used maths when laying things out

 Golden section & rule of thirds